License GuideSOC 29-1215

 Read more

-Emergency medicine physicians must complete continuing education to maintain their license.
-Your state board sets the specific hour requirement for each renewal cycle.
-You'll typically need to cover topics like ethics and state regulations.
-Check your board's renewal guidelines for exact requirements.
+Emergency medicine physicians must complete continuing education to renew their license.
+Your state's medical board sets the exact hour requirement and which topics you'll cover, such as ethics or state regulations.
+Check your board's website for your specific renewal deadline and course list.

 Is This For You